Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Lastly, Majesty is the deal breaker.
 Find yourself in the midst of a well orchestrated ambush?
 Use Majesty and walk out of it like a pimp.
 Your fellow Brujah getting a little too rowdy and about to do something really stupid?
 Majesty them all and quiet them down long enough so you can talk sense into them.

-As all Brujah begin with a single level of Street Influence for free, you should focus there.
-If there are enough Brujah in a Domain with decent levels of the Street Influence, they can effectively control the Influence and keep others from gaining a foothold.
-Street is also effective at assisting you with various criminal enterprise, and getting your hands on illegal or unregistered weapons.
+If there are enough Brujah in a Domain with decent levels of Underworld Influence, they can effectively control the Influence and keep others from gaining a foothold.
+It's also effective at assisting you with various criminal enterprise, and getting your hands on illegal or unregistered weapons (or preventing others from doing the same).

-Additionally, Street gets you in touch with the prostitutes and homeless people, and when you're in a real pinch, nobody notices if one of them goes missing.
+Additionally, the influence gets you in touch with the prostitutes and homeless people, and when you're in a real pinch, nobody notices if one of them goes missing.

 Always remember the Brujah's greatest weakness, in that you are much more prone to Frenzy, as your enemies certainly will not.
 All it takes is beating down the wrong person, or hulking out in front of mortals, and the Prince sets everyone against you in a Bloodhunt.